 The proposal shall also be submitted to the other organization (IEC or ISO) for comment and for agreement (see Annex B).

 The replies to the proposal shall be made using the appropriate form within 3 months after circulation.
+Regarding 1.5.6 a) above, if no such statement is provided, the positive or negative vote of a national body will not be registered and considered.

  The technical management board evaluates the replies and either